xLeitix/acostt/README.md

 ## Applying

 Please apply directly at Chalmers using the reference *Ref 20170211*.
-Your application package requires the following document:
+Your application package needs to encompass the following documents:

 * CV
 * 2 references that we can contact (e.g., master's thesis advisor)